krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 designed to achieve high availability and __ACID transactions across a cluster of database nodes__ with configurable __read after write consistency__

+- Maximum writer nodes: 16 writer instances per cluster.
+- You can also have additional read replicas (up to 15 per cluster in Aurora MySQL).
+- All writer nodes share a single, distributed storage layer.
+- Writes from any node go to the same underlying table.
+- Aurora handles conflict detection at the storage layer.
+- application-level conflicts may still happen if multiple writers update the same row simultaneously

 ##### Aurora Serverless

 On-demand, auto-scaling configuration for Amazon Aurora.

 Available for MySQL-compatible and PostgreSQL-compatible editions.

 You only pay for database storage and the database capacity and I/O your database consumes while it is active.
 Pay on a per-second basis for the database capacity you use when the database is active.

 Storage and Processing are separate – scale down to zero processing and pay only for storage